 Souvenir Commemorative Button Contest

-Finally, the grades 9-12 section was won by the aforementioned older brother, Evan Daniel.
-Evan is a 16 year old sophomore at Mt.
+Finally, the grades 9-12 section was won by Evan Daniel.
+Evan is a 1"7 year old junior at Mt.
 Hope High School, is the son of Cherie and Eric Daniel and won the K-5 category in 201-5 and the 6-8 category in 2019.
-As with all our winners Evan is a multi-dimensional student he plays the trombone in the school band, has participated in the Science Olympiad, regularly attains high honors in the classroom, has built his own computer (so we now have the PC, Mac and Evan) and mentors 1" grade students in arts and crafts as an extracurricular activity.
+As with all our winners Evan is a multi-dimensional student as he plays the trombone in the school band, has participated in the Science Olympiad, regularly attains high honors in the classroom, has built his own computer (so we now have the PC, Mac and Evan) and mentors 1" grade students in arts and crafts as an extracurricular activity.
 Recently he is developing custom digital worlds for popular video games, shares them on his social media platform (on which he has nearly 100,000 followers) and is able to earn some extra cash in the process.
 Brother Luke (overall button winner in 2O2O and 2021) and sister Elle also enter the button contest.

 The 4th of July Committee thanks all the students who entered the contest and congratulates the three winners.
-Parade spectators have a chance to congratulate the winners, also, as they will have a place of honor in the parade on July 5, 2021.
+Parade spectators have a chance to congratulate the winners, also, as they will have a place of honor in the parade on July 4,2022.